 a lawyer admitted to practice in Kansas and engaged in the practice of law for at least five years, whether as a lawyer, judge, or full-time teacher at an accredited law school; and

-Nominations must be accompanied by a nomination form available from the clerks of the district courts in Finney, Greeley, Hamilton, Kearny, Scott, and Wichita counties; the clerk of the appellate courts at the Kansas Judicial Center in Topeka, or online at www.kscourts.org/judges/Become-a-Judge.
+Nominations must be accompanied by a nomination form available from the clerk of the district court in Finney County (Garden City), Greely County (Tribune), Hamilton County (Syracuse), Kearny County (Lakin), Scott County (Scott City), and Wichita County (Leoti).
+The nomination form is also available from the clerk of the appellate courts in the Kansas Judicial Center in Topeka.